 “What have I done?
 I’ve been trying to wake her.
 I think I’ve killed my wife.
-Oh my God.
+Oh, my God.
 I thought someone had broken in.
-I was fighting with those boys but it was Christine.
+I was fighting with those boys, but it was Christine.
 I must have been dreaming or something.
 What have I done?…“¹

-He explained that in the previous night, he and his beloved wife were sleeping when he woke up to the picture of a man in jeans and black fleece lying on top of his wife.
+He explained that the previous night, he and his beloved wife were sleeping when he woke up to the picture of a man in jeans and a black fleece lying on top of his wife.

 He screamed his lungs out and grabbed the intruder by the throat to throw him off his wife.

 The harder the intruder struggled; the harder Brian squeezed.

 The intruder fought back with all they had, scratched him, kicked him, screamed at him, but Thomas choked harder and harder until they stopped moving.

 At that moment, Thomas came back to his senses and realised his hands were not around the neck of an intruder; it was the neck of his wife that he was holding in his hands.

 In horror, he immediately let go of her fragile body, trying to wake her gently, repeatedly asking her if she was all right.

 She would never move again.
 Brian Thomas realised that he had killed his wife with his own hands.

 At first, the police were sceptical, and it all sounded like cold-blooded murder.
 However, friends and relatives told the authorities that they were a loving couple.